-PHI 101-102 INTRODUCTION TO PHILOSOPHY I-II (3 cr.)
-(3 cr.)
+PHI 102 INTRODUCTION TO PHILOSOPHY II

 Introduces a broad spectrum of philosophical problems and perspectives with an emphasis on the systematic questioning of basic assumptions about meaning, knowledge, reality, and values.
-Lecture 3 hours per week.
+Lecture: 3 hours per week.

-PHI 226 SOCIAL ETHICS (3 cr.)
+PHI 226 SOCIAL ETHICS

 Provides a critical examination of moral problems and studies the application of ethical concepts and principles to decision-making.
 Topics may include abortion, capital punishment, euthanasia, man and the state, sexuality, war and peace, and selected issues of personal concern.
-Lecture 3 hours per week.
+Lecture: 3 hours per week.